CJM Lawyers’ Master Negotiator Brendan Madigan

 “Sometimes clients don’t really know what they want to achieve at the end of the day,” he says.
 “Sometimes what is really bothering them or concerning them is not something really about the case, but their dissatisfaction has manifested itself in their desire to bring the litigation, like in family provision claims where people have been left out of wills or treated, as they perceive, unfairly.”

-Born and raised in rural Tumut, in the NSW Snowy Mountains, Brendan launched his legal career as an articled law clerk at his local firm Dawson Gain & Fletcher.
-After gaining valuable tuition and experience in general rural practice, he began specialising in commercial litigation and dispute resolution, moving to the Gold Coast in 2001 to head the litigation practice group at a leading Gold Coast law firm.
-In 2006, he launched his own firm in Tweed Heads, drawing on his experience in dispute resolution and specialising in commercial, property and business law.
+Born and raised in rural Tumut, in the NSW Snowy Mountains, Brendan began his legal career as an articled law clerk at his local firm, Dawson Gain & Fletcher.
+After gaining valuable training and experience in general rural practice, he shifted his focus to commercial litigation and dispute resolution.
+In 2001, he moved to the Gold Coast to lead the litigation practice group at a prominent local law firm.
+Drawing on his extensive background in dispute resolution, Brendan established his own firm in Tweed Heads in 2006, concentrating on commercial, property, and business law.

 Brendan’s merger with CJM Lawyers has kicked many goals for both firms’ clients Brendan says from his new office on the 9th floor of 50 Cavill Ave, in the heart of Surfers Paradise.

-‘CJM wanted to expand the focus and experience in their dispute resolution and litigation practice group, which I now head up and Adept clients, via the merger, now have access to a more diverse and specialised range of legal services and lawyers who specialise in their chosen area of law.
+‘CJM aimed to broaden the focus and experience of their dispute resolution and litigation practice group, which I now lead.
+Through the merger, Adept clients now have access to a wider range of legal services, with lawyers focused on their specific areas of law.

 Brendan says Adept Legal and CJM Lawyers share the same mission and values.